Permafrost/Tundra/README.md

 // output pipeline
 tundra.service:join($thread);

-// this service deliberately does nothing (noop = no operations) tundra.service:noop();
+// this service deliberately does nothing (noop = no operation) tundra.service:noop();

 // returns the name of the current service, or null if invoked directly